elb-min-uhh/atom-elearnjs/README.md

 In this example the MathJax Script is loaded and initiated.

 If you want to write a value over multiple lines you can surround it with `'` or `"` otherwise it will only get interpreted as single line value.
+The chosen wrapper has to be escaped within the value.
+This can also be seen in the example above.
+Another example: `Title: An "Example" with quotes` is equal to `Title: "An \"Example\" with quotes"` and `Title: 'An "Example" with quotes'`.

 The `---` wrapping the block is necessary if you include this block.
 All Key-Value pairs have to be within these `---` lines.